PainfulPaladins-Mods/Client-Harvest/README.md

 # ClientHarvest

-ClientHarvest aims to be the clientside version of [RightClickHarvest](https://modrinth.com/mod/rightclickharvest)
+ClientHarvest aims to be the clientside version of [RightClickHarvest](https://modrinth.com/mod/rightclickharvest) and is based on it.

 ## Usage